 Small Pink Book and other urban tales

-Small Pink Book and other urban tales is the written dissertation project from my Masters degree at the Royal College of Art.
+Small Pink Book and other urban tales is the written dissertation project from my masters degree at the Royal College of Art, awarded a distinction grade.
 It is a collection of short stories recounted alongside critical analysis of three proposed principles for urban design: freedom, wilderness and belonging.
 Written in a creative non-fiction style, the intention is to build a compelling and engaging narrative for planning and designing our future human habitats.

 Book One: Small Pink Book (preface)

 Book Five: Cities for a Small Planet (conclusion)